carbonsoda/scribbler/README.md

 Over the years, my doodles are scattered around my pc.
 If I upload them, some websites retain images even after a user deletes the post, aka the link remains active even when I think it's gone.
 I want to streamline the doodle-sharing process, while giving users control over their data.

+## Features

+- Create drawings
+  - Change the brush size, color, and opacity
+  - Generate color palettes/swatches
+- Download your scribble as a transparent `.png` file
+- Generate a link to share your scribble for 30 minutes, before it deactivates
+- As a registered user:
+  - View your scribbles from the last 24 hours
+  - Generate a new 30-minute link to your scribble, after the previous one expired

 ## Built With
 Scribbler was built using a PostgreSQL, Express, React, and Node (PERN) stack.